Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Most people recover from the stomach bug going around without ever visiting a doctor.
 Here is what helps at home:

-• Sip fluids slowly and steadily throughout the day
+• Sip fluids slowly and steadily throughout the day — aim for small sips every 5–10 minutes

-• Wash all clothing, towels, and bedding immediately
+• Wash all clothing, towels, and bedding immediately at the highest temperature appropriate for the fabric

 How Dates Can Help When You Have Norovirus

 You might be surprised — dates, the sweet fruit eaten across the Middle East for thousands of years, have real, science-backed properties that support your body during and after norovirus.
-Let us go through each one.
+Let us go through each benefit.

 01